kitpaddle/badplatser/README.md

 - YELLOW shows that either the classification is medium or the bacteria-levels are heightened.
 Bathing is likely allowed but check the local government website for more information.
 - GREEN shows that the site was controllled within the last 3 months and no dangerous levels of bacteria or algae was measured at the times.

 This website only displays information made available by the government.
-Deciding to swim at any location, and any risk incurred is your sole responsibility.
+Deciding to swim at any location, and any risk incurred, is your sole responsibility.